EmbodiedMind/DiffusionPolicy-Robotics/README.md

-# Survey on Diffusion Policy for Robotic Manipulation
+# A Survey on Diffusion Policy for Robotic Manipulation